Skip to main content

 Physical Therapy & Sports Medicine Center

-Physical Therapy & Rehabilitation located in Greenbelt, MD & Olney, MD
+Physical Therapy & Rehabilitation located in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, and Rockville, MD

 A balance disorder may cause dizziness or make you feel unsteady on your feet.
 There are many conditions that cause you to feel off balance.
 At the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, the team develops customized plans for balance disorders, addressing the root cause of your impaired balance.
 Find out how physical therapy can help your balance disorder by calling the office nearest you or booking an appointment online today.
 Same-day and next-day appointments are available.